 It can be intimidating to converse with fast-talking locals in a foreign country.
 In a future with driverless cabs, might the absence of humans present an opportunity to improve the user experience for tourists?

 Rover is a conversational user interface for driverless cabs.
 It creates seamless ride experiences in a foreign land by assisting users with a suite of tasks related to reservation, navigation, and exploration.

 Ubiquitous.
 Unforgiving.
-Short auditory attention spans.
+Short attention spans.

-If I had more time...
+If we had more time...

 We would build out multiple conversations on DialogFlow, from beginning to end, and try them out with real users.
 In parallel, we would prototype a graphical interface that might accompany the CUI in autonomous cabs of the future.